 Dr. Thornton is double board-certified in Obstetrics and Gynecology/Reproductive Endocrinology and Infertility.

-She specializes in all aspects of infertility care.
+She specializes in all aspects of infertility care and family-building care.

-She is the Clinical Director of Preimplantation Genetic Diagnosis at Boston IVF, the Division Director of Reproductive Endocrinology and Infertility at the Beth Israel Deaconess Medical Center, and an Assistant Professor in the Department of Obstetrics, Gynecology and Reproductive Biology at Harvard Medical School.
-She is on staff at Beth Israel Deaconess Hospital, Boston, MetroWest Medical Center and Newton-Wellesley Hospital in Newton.
+In addition to her work at Boston IVF, Dr. Thornton is also the Division Director of Reproductive Endocrinology and Infertility at the Beth Israel Deaconess Medical Center, and an Assistant Professor in the Department of Obstetrics, Gynecology and Reproductive Biology at Harvard Medical School.

 Dr. Thornton received her medical degree from Case Western Reserve School of Medicine, completed her residency in Obstetrics/Gynecology at Wayne State University School of Medicine, and her fellowship in Reproductive Endocrinology and Infertility at Yale School of Medicine.
 Prior to joining Boston IVF, Dr. Thornton was an Associate Professor in the Department of Obstetrics and Gynecology at the University of Connecticut Health Center.